-The Nano Foods Limited, the defunct ASTEK Refresh Pineapple Juice Factory, has been recapitalised with a USD1.6 million capital support, by the Ghana Export-Import Bank (GEXIM Bank) granted to the owners of the factory during the commissioning ceremony held at Duayedin, near Nsawam, said the government, through the Ghana EXIM Bank, would inject an additional USD 2 Million into its operations.
+The Nano Foods Limited, the defunct ASTEK Refresh Pineapple Juice Factory, has been recapitalised with a USD1.6 million capital support, by the Ghana Export-Import Bank (GEXIM Bank) granted to the owners of the factory.

 The capital support was facilitated by the One-District, One-Factory Secretariat, in collaboration with the Ghana Export Promotion Authority, the Ghana Investment Promotion Centre, Food and Drugs Authority and the Free Zones Board.